PlasticBagLaws.org's Summer 2019 Newsletter

 These maps were developed by Korin Tangtrukul for PlasticBagLaws.org.
 Our maps are updated on a quarterly basis, so please keep this in mind and look out for updates.

-The Center for Public Integrity also published an extensive piece on Suffolk County, plastic bag law, and environmental concerns that includes Jennie Romer’s feedback.
+The Center for Public Integrity also published extensive research on Suffolk County, plastic bag law, and environmental concerns with Jennie Romer’s feedback.
 Partnering with PRI’s The World, Tik Root writes on industry tactics that compromise plastic reduction, stretching from the 1970s on.
 Despite these tactics and late blooming environmentalist concerns, Root also shows how attitudes around plastic are changing for the better.

 A Message From Jennie Romer